Johannes Høsflot Klæbo is a cross-country skier and celebrity figure here in Norway. Let’s meet the man behind the eye-catching social media profiles.

 In the 2018 and 2019 seasons, Klæbo won the overall World Cup at the ages of 21 and 22 respectively.
 While the 2018–19 World Cup saw him win eight sprint victories, a record that saw him draw level with the Swede Emil Jönsson’s all-time sprint record in a single World Cup season.

-Natural successor to Petter Northug
+Natural Successor to Petter Northug

 Northug picked up a total of 13 World Championship medals and 20 Winter Olympic medals, which included two golds.
 Although he missed out on the latest Winter Olympics in Pyeongchang.